 Ask the right questions

 Career reinvention is not a linear process, it’s a messy journey of exploration.
 It involves a lot of mixed emotions of fear and frustration.
-But by sitting down and listing answers to your tough questions about yourself can help you have clarity on what to do next and how you’re going to reinvent your career.
+But sitting down and listing answers to your tough questions about yourself can help you have clarity on what to do next and how you’re going to reinvent your career.

 Prepare your narrative and skills

 - Take this time to rethink.
 Cultivate knowledge, skills, resources until you think you are ready.
 Use this time to explore online courses and work with career development coaches.
-You can also make use of this time to take part in pro-bono or advisory work to pursue an excellent portfolio.
+You can also make use of this time to take part in pro-bono or voluntary work to pursue an excellent portfolio.

 This time is about being creative in redefining our identities and our priorities.
 Sometimes it takes a couple of steps back to construct our sense of ourselves and the crisis gave us an exceptional chance to reflect on what matters most.